 In a large bowl, combine the first six ingredients; beat until smooth.
 Pour into four greased 10-oz. custard cups.

 Place in a 13x9-in. baking pan; pour hot water around cups to a depth of 1 in.
 Bake, uncovered, at 350° for 20 minutes.

-- Meanwhile, in a small bowl, combine the brown sugar, pecans and butter.
+For topping, combine the brown sugar, pecans and butter.
 Sprinkle over custard.
-Bake 30-35 minutes longer or until a knife inserted near the center comes out clean.
+Bake 30-35 minutes longer or until a knife inserted in the center comes out clean.
 Serve warm or chilled; top with whipped cream and cinnamon if desired.
-Yield: 4 servings.
+Store in the refrigerator.